 Crombie is located on the North side of the river between Rosyth and Grangemouth.
-The jetty is operated by the Ministry of Defence and consists of two berths: South berth with a minimum of 12 metres at low water, and North Berth with a minimum of 7.5 metres.
+The jetty is operated by the Ministry of Defence The South berth with a ruling depth of 12 metres.
 There is an annual Hydrographic survey undertaken and dredging is arranged as required to maintain minimum depths.
 Visiting ships are mostly naval or Fleet Auxiliary.
 Bridge transit time for larger vessels will determine the berthing time.
 Side too will be determined by the tidal state.